S-BASIC

 S-BASIC (for Structured Basic) was a "structured" BASIC variant, distributed with Kaypro CP/M systems.
-It was made by Topaz Programming is distributed by Micro-Ap (San Ramon, CA).
+It was made by Topaz Programming is distributed by Micro-Ap (San Ramon, California).

 SBasic was compatible with the syntax of BASIC, a programming language commonly used in the 1970s through the 1980s, as well as Fortran77.
 However, the language relaxed many of the requirements of BASIC and had more flexibility than Fortran.
 For instance, line numbers were optional, and permitted non-numeric characters.
 In addition, SBasic offered developers structured programming concepts, including recursion and nesting.
-Many PL-1 programs could be compiled with little modification, though SBasic did not offer an extensive function library.
+Many PL/I programs could be compiled with little modification, though SBasic did not offer an extensive function library.